IanAWatson/LillyMol/docs/Molecule_Tools/molecule_filter.md

 ```

 With every property activated, and set to a value where it removes
-only a small number of molecules, the time is about 18.7 seconds, or
+only a small number of molecules, the time is about 5.2 seconds, or
-about 1 Million molecules in 3 minutes.
+about 1 Million molecules in less than a minute.

-Omitting the xlogp filter drops the time to just 10.8 seconds, and so
+Omitting the alogp filter drops the time to just 5.05 seconds, and so
 we see that this is the most expensive of the constraints that can
 be imposed.
+Using xlogp as a filter is more expensive again.

 Dropping any of the other constraints really does not change the
 timing that much.